AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Cascade Methodology aims to be a practical, realistic approach to modern AI-assisted software development that takes advantage of LLM positives and mitigates LLM negatives, balancing *good* software with high velocity.

+If you'd like to discuss, contribute, or support with a star, <b>check out the <a href="https://github.com/AnthonyPAlicea/cascade-methodology/">official GitHub repo</a></b>.

 I hope these concepts help you and your team successfully build something great.

-If you have questions or thoughts, feel free to <a href="mailto:hey@tonyalicea.dev">drop me an e-mail</a>.
-If you'd like to discuss, contribute, or support with a star, I've <a href="https://github.com/AnthonyPAlicea/cascade-methodology/">started a GitHub repo</a>.

 Happy coding!